Posted by Amanda Hu | Last updated: October 22, 2019

 3. Update your VLC media player:

-VLC media player 3.0.1 has already fixed some VLC MKV crash problems, so update your VLC to this version or to the newest version VLC 4.0.
+VLC media player 3.0.1 has already fixed some VLC MKV crash problems, so uninstall your VLC and update itto this version or to the newest version VLC 4.0.

 4. Download VLC codec pack:

 Like MOV, MP4 and AVI file format, MKV is also multimedia container format that different MKV files may contain different video audio codec.
 When your VLC lacks specific codecs, your VLC media player will crash to play certain files that have the codecs.
 So, try to download VLC codec pack to add support for more codecs and file types.

 5. Try VLC media player alternative:

 I once downloaded various MKV videos in different resolutions and bit rates to play with VLC, and found that VLC plays MKV very successfully and smoothly only when the video is in low resolution.
 VLC performs badly with skipping frames and mosaics when playing 4K UHD H.264 videos lower than 120Mbps, and VLC crashing happens when the bit rate gets higher or the 4K video is encoded with HEVC.
 Actually, VLC not playing 4K HEVC/H.265 has been a common problem that is still unresolved by VLC developer, under such circumstance, you may turn to VLC alternative – 5KPlayer.

 If you try any one of the above VLC crashing solutions, you will find it is not that pleasing.
 VLC codec pack download may bring virus to your computer, and converting MKV to other formats will sacrifice the video quality.
 Besides, it is time-consuming to complete the settings.
 But try 5KPlayer, you can directly play any MKV files in 720p 1080p 4K etc without crashing problem.

 Question: "Totally repeatable on dozens of different H.265 files.
 Never runs for more than a minute or two before crashing."